Dark Side of Sagittarius: Showoffy, Infantile, Obsessive, Preachy

 The Problem With Sagittarians

 The difference between positive and negative Sagittarians is that the positive ones sincerely believe that all the benefits of fruit juice and kale are available in pill form, or that they have found the long-lost key to such-and-such, or that Adam and Eve lived with dinosaurs.
 The others are pretenders.
-They all believe in their talent and uniqueness and this keeps them in the loop and talking your ear off.
+They all believe in their talent and uniqueness and this keeps them talking your ear off.

 Generally energetic and likable, Sagittarians enjoy organizational affiliations and social media because these help them build their brand and their audience.
 They love company, because being alone means nobody is admiring, serving, or paying them.
 Frank Sinatra had a personal staff of 75 people.
 One did nothing except carry the suitcase containing his toupees.
 By the way, youth is a major obsession and Sagittarians such as Keith Richards (Dec.
 18) try all their lives to hype the legends they think they were in their younger days.

 Less talented Sagittarians are often as stagestruck as the great ones, hanging around theaters, churches, festivals, sports arenas, bars or Instagram, trying to network their way to fame.